The Quarterly Journal of Judicial Law Views

 Authors

-1 Professor, Department of Private Law, Faculty of Law, University of Judicial Sciences and Administrative Services, Tehran, Iran
+1 Professor, Department of Private Law, University of Judicial Sciences and Administrative Services, Tehran, Iran

-2 PhD Student of Private Law, University of Judicial Sciences and Administrative Sciences, Tehran, Iran
+2 PhD student in private law, University of Judicial Sciences and Administrative Services, Tehran, Iran

 Abstract